workarea-commerce/workarea/docs/source/articles/order-life-cycle.html.md

 order = Workarea::Order.create
 ```

 which embeds an item.
 This example assumes catalog data is already seeded.

-Beware: the following procedure for adding an item is suitable for demonstration but not suitable for production use.&nbsp;<sup><a href="#notes" id="note-1-context">[1]</a></sup>
+( The following procedure for adding an item is suitable for demonstration but not ideal for production use.
+For the latter, review the implementation of `Storefront::CartItemsController#create` ([source, v3.4.17](https://github.com/workarea-commerce/workarea/blob/v3.4.17/storefront/app/controllers/workarea/storefront/cart_items_controller.rb#L13). )

 ```
 product = Workarea::Catalog::Product.sample